 But if you're feeling overwhelmed, low and exhausted all the time, it could be that stress has become a daily occurrence.
 And that's not good if you want to be healthy and happy.

-If you're worried you might be suffering from chronic stress, it's important to recognise the signs and know how to deal with it.
+If you're worried you might be suffering from chronic stress, it's essential to recognise the signs and know how to deal with it.
 Are you having trouble sleeping?
-Struggling to focus at work?
+Are you struggling to focus at work?
 Are you snapping at people over the pettiest of things?
 Are you over-eating or forgetting to eat altogether?
 Do you keep getting colds and other illnesses?
 These are all clues that show you might be burnt out.